-Swoop Airlines, an ultra-low cost airline, will start a twice-weekly flight operation from Palm Springs International Airport (PSP) in the Coachella Valley next month to Edmonton International Airport.
+Swoop Airlines, an ultra-low-cost airline, will start a twice-weekly flight operation from Palm Springs International Airport (PSP) in the Coachella Valley next month to Edmonton International Airport.

 Riverside Startup Pulse360

-Pulse360, a Riverside-CA-based software designed exclusively for financial advisors, has partnered with risk alignment tech platform for financial advisors called Riskalyze.
+Pulse360, a Riverside-CA-based software designed exclusively for financial advisors, has partnered with a risk alignment tech platform for financial advisors called Riskalyze.

 Four Startups Make it as Finalists at the Riverside Angel Summit 2021